 - Career counseling

 - Classroom accommodations (sign language/oral interpreters, audio recording, appropriate seating arrangements, etc.)

-- Alternate testing, taped text information, print materials in alternate format (Braille)
+- Alternate testing, electronic text information, print materials in alternate format (Braille)

 - Referral to resources on and off campus

 - Use of assistive technology (screen readers, scan and read programs, assistive listening equipment, adaptive keyboards, zoom text, voice recognition programs, digital recorders, spell checkers, smart pens, laptop computers, etc.)

 Am I eligible for accommodations?